ozdogan15/srilanka/README.md

 You're all done!
 Your map should now clearly display the Sri Lankan district boundaries with the areas of rice cultivation highlighted in red.

+<ins>Example 2: </ins>Steps to recreate Figure 6 in the manuscript.
+Note that instructions on how to generate only a single panel of Figure 6 is provided.
+The process can be repeated to produce other panels for this figure.
+Figure 6 contains patial patterns of the summed rice index from various parts of Sri Lanka.
+In general, hues of dark blue indicate a high rice index associated with rice presence, while colors of green, yellow, and red indicate the presence of non-rice crops and other land cover types.
+Attention is drawn to examples with a large contrast of rice fields (dark blue hues) juxtaposed against non-rice areas (green to yellow to red hues).